term-world/syllabus-template/CODE_OF_CONDUCT.md

 We're building a world.

 That task shouldn't be taken on as a solitary or easy burden.
-In many ways, world-bulding is always imperfect; we learn more as we _do_, and that process is rarely (i.e. never) linear or "clean."
+In many ways, world-building is always imperfect; we learn more as we _do_, and that process is rarely (i.e. never) linear or "clean."
 We benefit from being able to be messy and make many mistakes.
 You may gather from this statement our approach cares about _process_ much more than _product_, though the latter is necessary.
 Following the various processes of `term-world` closely should yield a successful product.
 That written, production is a _basic_ expectation of the work we'll complete together.
 Once the process is over, we need to have a result.

-However, there are manifold tasks involved that are often under- or _not_ counted in traditional grading.
+However, there are manifold tasks involved that are often under-counted in traditional grading.
 That's why community members are evaluated on a _contract basis_, the terms of which are spelled out here.
 This document specifies your responsibilities and how that work will be rewarded.

 We're able to substantially alter the terms of this deal (see [the "Rules Rule"](#the-rules-rule) below), though we won't do so without participation in course governance.